Water waves problem with surface tension in a corner domain I: A priori estimates with constrained contact angle: A priori estimates

 we can also derive the estimate for $D_t J$ from \eqref{J estimate}: \beq \|D_t J\|_{L^2(\Om_t)}\le \|\cD_t J\|_{L^2(\Om_t)}+\|P_{J,v}\|_{H^2(\Om_t)}\le P(E(t))(1+\|v\|_{H^\f52(\Om_t)}), \eeq where we applied Theorem \ref{est:elliptic} on $\|P_{J,v}\|_{H^2(\Om_t)}$.

 \no Step 2: estimates for $v$.
-Recall from $\mbox{(WW)}$ that the velocity $v$ satisfies \beq \left\{ \right. \eeq As a result, in order to have estimates for $v$, a natural way is to find some condition on $\G_t$ for $v$.
-We choose to consider Neumann condition on the free surface.
-As long as we establish the estimate for this condition, we can finish the estimate for $v$ using the elliptic system above.
+Recall from $\mbox{(WW)}$ that the velocity $v$ satisfies \beq \left\{ \right. \eeq In order to have estimates for $v$, a natural way is to find some condition on $\G_t$ for $v$.
+We choose to consider Neumann condition on $\G_t$.
+As long as we establish the estimate for this condition, we can finish the estimate for $v$ based on the system above.

 To begin with, we denote the outward normal derivative of $v$ on $\G_t$ by